mkobaly/hipchatBot/readme.md

 ### Step 3

 In order for the hipchatbot to run it needs a configuration file.
 Copy config.yaml.template and rename it to config.yaml.
-It must be placed in same folder as hipchatbot application
+It must be placed in same folder as hipchatbot application and edit the following values

-- You will need the hipchart POST api url gotten from the hipchat integration page
+- Hipchat POST api url gotten from the hipchat integration page
-- You will need the ngrok URL that is displayed in Step 1 when you ran ngrok
+- Ngrok URL that is displayed in Step 1 when you ran ngrok
-- You will need your Teamcity URL and credentials
+- Your Teamcity URL and credentials

 start up the hipchat bot